 Planning out social media posts is time-consuming, so keeping track of it all with a content calendar can help cut down on time.

 Schedule social media posts

-Scheduling posts saves a lot of time, and it allows you to focus on other parts of your job instead of being constantly distracted by the need to publish at certain times of day.
+Scheduling posts save a lot of time, and it allows you to focus on other parts of your job instead of being constantly distracted by the need to publish at certain times of the day.

 Keep a to-do list